 - 2.1 After having regard to all the representations heard, Members must take such steps as they consider appropriate to promote the licensing objectives.
 The steps available to the Licensing Authority: - 1.)
-Grant the new premises licence as applied for - 2.)
-Grant the licence subject to conditions modified to such extent as the authority considers appropriate for the promotion of the licensing objectives - 3.)
+Grant the variation of the premises licence as applied for. - 2.)
+Grant the licence subject to conditions modified to such extent as the authority considers appropriate for the promotion of the licensing objectives. - 3.)
 Exclude from the scope of the licence any of the licensable activities to which the application relates. - 4.)
-Refuse to specify a person in the licence as the designated premises supervisor - 5.)
 Refuse to grant the application. - 2.2 Either party has a right of appeal to the Magistrates Court against a decision which should be submitted to the court within 21 days of the date of the decision letter.